 - ICBA encourages the federal government to develop a single comprehensive watch-list for terrorists.

-Beneficial Ownership.
-Beneficial ownership information should be collected and verified at the time a legal entity is formed.
+Beneficial ownership information should be collected and verified at the time a legal entity is formed, rather than requiring financial institutions to collect this information.
 Collecting and verifying the identity of all natural person owners of each entity by either the Internal Revenue Service or other appropriate federal agency and/or state in which the entity is formed would provide uniformity and consistency across the United States.
 Making the formation of an entity contingent on receiving beneficial owner information would create a strong incentive for equity owners and investors to provide such information.
 Additionally, periodic renewal of an entity’s state registration would provide an efficient and effective vehicle for updating beneficial ownership information.
 If such information is housed at a government entity, community banks should have access to it.

 Staff Contact: Lilly Thomas